Tvalley71/dantherm/README.md

 _\* Some of the entities may not install due to lack of support or installation in the particular unit._

 _&dagger; The entity is disabled by default._

-_&Dagger; The entity is disabled if the associated presence entity is not configured._

 ### Installation